soup-bowl/soupbowl.io/_posts/2022-03-19-gitpod-review.md

 ### Cached builds?

-This is definitely one of the prevailiant strengths of GitPod.
+This is definitely one of the prevalent strengths of GitPod.
 While these cloud code editors keep your workspace going for a few weeks after you've finished, they mostly operate on the basis of a **new workspace per run**.
 What this means is that each time you start up GitPod/Codespaces, you'll start with a fresh install.
 As you can imagine, this gets a little time consuming.
 You'll find yourself starting up your workspace, then grabbing a cup of coffee as it runs.
 If you did this 5-6 times a day, you'll be as hyperactive as a beaver in a timber store!

 GitPod offers you the ability to **cache** your builds.
 What this means, is that you can define two sets of instructions that run when you start your workspace.
 One of these sets will run each time you start a workspace.
 The second will run once, then store the result in a cache ready for further workspace creations.
 For example, you could whack your `docker-compose pull` and `docker build` instructions in this process, and when the workspace begins the resources are *already present*!